Americium: Occurrence

-The longest-lived and most common isotopes of americium, 241Am and 243Am, have half-lives of 432.2 and 7,370 years, respectively.
+The longest-lived and most common isotopes of americium, 241Am and 243Am, have half-lives of 432.6 and 7,350 years, respectively.
 Therefore, any primordial americium (americium that was present on Earth during its formation) should have decayed by now.
-Trace amounts of americium probably occur naturally in uranium minerals as a result of nuclear reactions, though this has not been confirmed.
+Trace amounts of americium probably occur naturally in uranium minerals as a result of neutron capture and beta decay (238U → 239Pu → 240Pu → 241Am), though the quantities would be tiny and this has not been confirmed.
+Extraterrestrial long-lived 247Cm is probably also deposited on Earth and has 243Am as one of its intermediate decay products, but again this has not been confirmed.

 Existing americium is concentrated in the areas used for the atmospheric nuclear weapons tests conducted between 1945 and 1980, as well as at the sites of nuclear incidents, such as the Chernobyl disaster.
 For example, the analysis of the debris at the testing site of the first U.S. hydrogen bomb, Ivy Mike, (1 November 1952, Enewetak Atoll), revealed high concentrations of various actinides including americium; but due to military secrecy, this result was not published until later, in 1956.
 Trinitite, the glassy residue left on the desert floor near Alamogordo, New Mexico, after the plutonium-based Trinity nuclear bomb test on 16 July 1945, contains traces of americium-241.
 Elevated levels of americium were also detected at the crash site of a US Boeing B-52 bomber aircraft, which carried four hydrogen bombs, in 1968 in Greenland.

 In other regions, the average radioactivity of surface soil due to residual americium is only about 0.01 picocuries per gram (0.37 mBq/g).
 Atmospheric americium compounds are poorly soluble in common solvents and mostly adhere to soil particles.
 Soil analysis revealed about 1,900 times higher concentration of americium inside sandy soil particles than in the water present in the soil pores; an even higher ratio was measured in loam soils.

 Americium is produced mostly artificially in small quantities, for research purposes.
 A tonne of spent nuclear fuel contains about 100 grams of various americium isotopes, mostly 241Am and 243Am.
 Their prolonged radioactivity is undesirable for the disposal, and therefore americium, together with other long-lived actinides, must be neutralized.
 The associated procedure may involve several steps, where americium is first separated and then converted by neutron bombardment in special reactors to short-lived nuclides.
 This procedure is well known as nuclear transmutation, but it is still being developed for americium.
-The transuranic elements from americium to fermium occurred naturally in the natural nuclear fission reactor at Oklo, but no longer do so.

-Americium is also one of the elements that have been detected in Przybylski's Star.
+The transuranic elements up to fermium, including americium, should have been present in the natural nuclear fission reactor at Oklo, but any quantities produced then would have long since decayed away.